Lesotho–South Africa relations

 Lesotho–South Africa relations refers to the current and historical bilateral relations of South Africa and Lesotho.
 Lesotho, which is surrounded by South Africa, depends on South Africa for most of its economic affairs, and its foreign policy is often aligned with that of Pretoria.
-Both are member states of the Commonwealth of Nations, the Southern African Customs Union and the Southern African Development Community.
+Both are member states of the Commonwealth of Nations, African Union, Southern African Customs Union and Southern African Development Community.
 Lesotho, along with Eswatini, have been described as satellite states of South Africa.

 History

 The area known as Lesotho is completely surrounded by South Africa.
 Lesotho (then Basutoland, a British protectorate) was annexed to the Cape Colony in 1871, but became separate again (as a crown colony) in 1884.
 When the Union of South Africa was formed in 1910, there were moves by the UK to include Lesotho.
 However, in October 1966, the Kingdom gained full independence.
 Despite formal independence, the white-controlled government in South Africa played a major role in its neighbour's economic and political affairs, including supporting the government of Lesotho Prime Minister Chief Leabua Jonathan.
 In 1986, South Africa supported the coup d'état in Lesotho which brought Justin Lekhanya to power.
 In turn, Lekhanya's government expelled African National Congress members as well as technicians from North Korea, which led to significantly better relations between the two countries.